whoiscc/riog-project/Document/GameInterface.markdown

 trigger event series could be surprising, e.g. mouse-entering and mouse-leaving are both triggered.
 However, some causal logic could be assumed to hold, e.g. two mouse-entering will not trigger in a row without a mouse-leaving in between.

+For timers, two types of events could be dequeued: `fire` means the time is up, and its value is the index of current `fire` event (which means you will dequeue a series of natural number besides `null`).
+The other event is the special `remain` *fake event*, which is never enqueued, but instead generated every time `DequeueEvent` is called on it, so the calling will never return null.
+The `remain` event's value is how many milliseconds to go before next `fire`, and if the timer is paused, the value will not change.
+The `remain` event is a perfect tool for on-screen countdown visualization.
+TODO: is it a good idea to use event system in this way?

 **Other misc interface.** In both context, there is a `system` key available to provide some read-only low-level global information.
 Only access to them when necessary, and use the other interface instead whenever possible.

 * `context.system.numberFrame` the number of frames that have been drawn to screen, which should be equal to the sum of past calling of `Redraw` and `OnFrame`.
+Because game could run under different frame rate, animation control by frame number will have various speed, use number of millisecond instead for it.
+Number of frame may be useful to determine some frame-level execution ordering.
 * `context.system.numberMillisecond` the number of millisecond that the game have been running.
 Notice that this is a floating number, and the underlying JavaScript runtime may provide sub-millisecond precision.
-* `context.system.engineNumberFrame/engineNumberMillisecond` similar to above, but being reset every time the engine is replaced, which almost means on `Redraw` call.
+* `context.system.engineNumberFrame/engineNumberMillisecond` similar to above, but being reset every time the engine is replaced, i.e. on `Redraw` call.
 * `context.system.timeStamp` current time with at least millisecond precision.
 Use it with care for pausing.
 * `context.system.width/height` the real size of canvas in pixels.
 Promised not change before next `Redraw` call.
 * `context.system.aspectRatio` how many times is the size of width to height.
+If `aspectRatio` is set in game config then this value will always be the same to it.
     * Draw a rect whose width is `x` and height is `x * aspectRatio` will appear as a square in screen.
 This seems incorrect at first, but actually it is because that the width and height are in percentages, so the aspect ratio, which is calculated from pixels, need to be inversely used.